 As also mentioned in the “what is outsourcing jobs definition” part above, outsourcing lets your employees focus more on the work you hired them to do.
 When their main function is compromised, then it is a clear indication that you already have to outsource.

 Perhaps the apparent time to start outsourcing is when you and your staff are already burned out because of overwork.
-Moreover, if business operation and profit are already affected by it, then contracting would become a necessity.
+Moreover, if business operations and profit are already affected by it, then contracting would become a necessity.

 You do not have to wait before that happens to begin the process of outsourcing.
 There are many ways to find out when the right time has come before a business disaster occurs.
 Below are a few signs that your business already needs outside help.